sezna/nps/README.md

 - [scripty][scripty] has a solution for this problem as well.
 The reason I didn't go with that though is you still need a line for every script (one of the pains I'm trying to solve) and a each script requires its own file (one of the benefits of npm scripts I wanted to keep).
+- [nabs][nabs] is a compiler that turns a nicely structured YAML file into script entries in your package.json

 ### FAQ